-After five days, the men were walking inside of Croatia, approximately 45 km away from the Bosnian border, and were caught by 2 Croatian police officers whom the interviewee referred to as “commando” because they were wearing black clothes.
-The interviewee explained that the “commando officers” pointed guns at them and started shouting at the men to lay on the ground.
-Afterwards, the commando called three other police officers dressed in black and one officer in a blue shirt (all Croatian) who were supposed to deport the men back to Bosnia.
+After five days, the men were walking inside of Croatia, approximately 45 km away from the Bosnian border, and were caught by 2 Croatian police officers whom the respondent wearing black clothes.
+The respondent explained that the officers pointed guns at them and started shouting at the men to lay on the ground.
+Afterwards, the officers called three other police officers dressed in black and one officer in a blue shirt (all Croatian) who were supposed to push the men back to Bosnia.

 The van was closed.
 Sometimes it was a little bit of air and sometimes there was no air.
 They [the police] put there a little bit of cold air just enough so that we would not die and after they stopped